 Pass/Fail Requests for Semester & Full-Year Students

 - Syracuse University Students: The pass/fail option may not be applied to courses for your major, minor, area of concentration, professional option, or specific college requirements.
-Your home school may have additional restrictions and must approve any request for a Pass/Fail grade (see Pass/Fail section of “Academic Rules” online at coursecatalog.syr.edu ).
+Your home school may have additional restrictions and must approve any request for a Pass/Fail grade (see P/F (Pass/Fail) heading under section 8.4.1 of “Academic Rules” online).
 Students wishing to major in, or change their major to, a field in which they have previously taken a course under the Pass/Fail option must consult the department concerned, which will determine whether the course can be used to satisfy departmental requirements.
-Due to the time required for Syracuse Abroad to receive and submit forms on students’ behalf, SU students requesting Pass/Fail grading for any course are strongly encouraged to discuss in advance with their college recorder whether such a request is likely to be approved.
+Because the deadline is strict and occurs early in the semester, SU students requesting Pass/Fail grading for any course are strongly encouraged to discuss in advance with their home school/college academic advisor(s) whether such a request is likely to be approved.

-You may propose an independent study project if you need to satisfy a degree requirement while you are studying abroad in a topic not offered by the program abroad.
+You may propose an independent study project prior to departure if you need to satisfy a degree requirement that cannot be met by any course offered by our program and to stay on track for graduation.
 Summer students do not always have this option.
 You must obtain approval for an independent study project in advance by submitting a Proposal for Independent Study Course to Syracuse Abroad by May 15 (fall semester) or November 15 (spring semester) or April 15 (summer programs).
-Proposal forms are available on the SU Registrar’s website .
+Proposal forms are available on the SU Registrar’s website.
 Proposals should include your rationale for undertaking independent research during your semester abroad, a description of the project, and the number of credits per semester (generally limited to three credits).
 Independent projects require the support and endorsement of Syracuse Abroad, the academic department, and your home college.